mlr-org/mlr3tuning/README.md

 ### Fitness Functions

-An object of the class `FitnessFunction` contains all relevant informations that are necessary to conduct tuning (`Task`, `Learner`, `Resampling`, `Measure`s, `paradox::ParamSet`).
+An object of the class `FitnessFunction` contains all relevant informations that are necessary to conduct tuning (`mlr3::Task`, `mlr3::Learner`,`mlr3::Resampling`, `mlr3::Measure`s, `paradox::ParamSet`).
 After defining a fitness function, we can use it to predict the generalization error of a specific learner configuration defined by it's hyperparameter (using `$eval()`).
 The `FitnessFunction` class is the basis for further tuning strategies, i.e., grid or random search.

+See vignette `FitnessFunction`

 ### Terminator